 - Diagnosis and Assessment of Mental Illness

-My research laboratory is conducting several research studies that are designed to understand the associations (both cross-sectional and longitudinal) between eating behaviors and various other types of psychological difficulties, as well as research designed to develop better ways of assessing and diagnosing abnormal eating behaviors.
+My research laboratory is conducting several research studies that are designed to understand the associations (both cross-sectional and longitudinal) between eating behaviors and various other types of psychological difficulties, as well as research designed to develop better ways of assessing, diagnosing, and treating abnormal eating behaviors.

 For additional information on my research interests and ongoing projects (or to enroll in one of our studies), please visit my laboratory webpage (http://care.drupal.ku.edu).

 - Eating and Weight Disorders